jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 There are two classes of learning goals we can have.

-1. **Performance goals**, in which individuals are concerned with gaining favourable *judgments* of their competence.
+1. **Performance goals**, in which individuals are concerned with how well they perform at a task.
+This may be to gain favourable judgement of their competence.
-2. **Learning goals**, in which individuals are concerned with *increasing* their competence.
+2. **Learning goals**, in which individuals are concerned with increasing their competence.

 Dr. Carol Dweck has done research that shows that people with *performance goals* tend to view the amount of effort exerted in learning as an indicator of their ability [1].
 Exerting high amount of effort means an